 Every day your body endures stresses and strains that it must work to compensate for.
 Unfortunately, these changes often cause body tissues to tighten and distort the craniosacral system.
-These distortions can then cause tension to form around the brain and spinal cord resulting in restrictions.
+These distortions can cause tension around the brain and spinal cord, resulting in restrictions.
 This can create a barrier to the healthy performance of the central nervous system and potentially every other system it interacts with.

-Fortunately, such restrictions can be detected and corrected using simple methods of touch.
+Fortunately, such restrictions can be detected and corrected using simple touch methods.

-By normalizing the environment around the brain and spinal cord and enhancing the body’s ability to self-correct, therapy techniques can alleviate a wide variety of dysfunctions, from chronic pain and sports injuries to stroke and neurological impairment.
+By normalizing the environment around the brain and spinal cord and enhancing the body’s ability to self-correct, therapy techniques can alleviate various dysfunctions, from chronic pain and sports injuries to stroke and neurological impairment.

 What Conditions Does Craniosacral Therapy Address?

 Concussion and Traumatic Brain Injury

 Migraines and Headaches